Hook, Line, and Sinker:

 You want everything to be about EMAILS.
 Your experience, your training, and any samples you might have — they all need to be email-focused.

-Because let's face it — does someone who desperately needs help with their email marketing give one rip about how many blog posts you've written or your killer case study testimonials?
-Nope — so why even go there?
+Because let's face it — does someone who desperately needs help with their email marketing care that much about how many blog posts you've written or your killer case study testimonials?
+Not really — so why even go there?

 Fish with the best bait and you'll catch all the clients you want.